github/developer.github.com/content/changes/2013-09-02-two-factor-authentication.md

 requirements in the API are consistent with GitHub.com.

 Nothing will change for users without the feature enabled or for applications using the [OAuth web flow](http://developer.github.com/v3/oauth/#web-application-flow) for authentication.
-For those who wish to enabled two-factor authentication and use Basic Authentication, we have provided a few options to make the flow simple and easy.
+For those who wish to enable two-factor authentication and use Basic Authentication, we have provided a few options to make the flow simple and easy.